Angela Brooks: Awards and honors

 Brooks + Scarpa was the winner of the 2014 Smithsonian Cooper-Hewitt National Design Museum Award in Architecture.

-Brooks was featured in the book Woman in Green: Voices of Sustainable Design.
+Brooks is featured in the book Woman in Green: Voices of Sustainable Design.

-Brooks and Scarpa won 2019 Marvin Hall of Fame.
+Brooks and Scarpa won the 2019 Marvin Hall of Fame.

 Personal life

-Brooks is married to the American architect Lawrence Scarpa, partner in Brooks + Scarpa.
-Brooks met Scarpa at the University of Florida.
+Brooks is married to the American architect Lawrence Scarpa, a partner in Brooks + Scarpa.
+They met while both were attending the University of Florida.